AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-vector-stores-retrieval.md

 The vector store market has matured rapidly. pgvector brings approximate nearest neighbor (ANN) search to PostgreSQL.
 Milvus provides a purpose-built distributed vector database designed for billions of vectors.
 Weaviate integrates hybrid dense and sparse search with a multi-modal retrieval model.
 LanceDB uses the Lance columnar format for disk-native vector retrieval optimized for ML workflows.

 Each of these tools makes different tradeoffs that matter in practice.
-This guide is about those tradeoffs—not which tool markets itself best, but which tool fits specific workload and operational requirements.
+This guide is about those tradeoffs, not which tool markets itself best, but which tool fits specific workload and operational requirements.

 ---